 Starting in Paris, where Alain Ducasse’s flagship restaurant Plaza Athenee provides an unforgettable dining experience, food connoisseurs can indulge in a menu of unusual ingredients, costing an average of £720 for a meal for two.

-Alain Ducasse’s only restaurant in London, Alain Ducasse at the Dorchester, London, adds a touch of Parisian glamour to the capital by offering guests the chance to dine privately on a table surrounded by several thousand fiber optic lights.
+Alain Ducasse’s only restaurant in London, Alain Ducasse at the Dorchester, adds a touch of Parisian glamour to the capital by offering guests the chance to dine privately on a table surrounded by several thousand fiber optic lights.

 Read on to find out more about the most expensive restaurants in the world.